PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 (GA, Beta, or Alpha), and the sequence within that stability level.

-The algorithm used for sorting the versions is designed to sort versions in the same way that the Kubernetes project sorts Kubernetes versions.
+The algorithm used for sorting the versions is designed to sort versions in the same way that the PlaidCloud project sorts PlaidCloud versions.
 Versions start with a `v` followed by a number, an optional `beta` or `alpha` designation, and optional additional numeric versioning information.
 Broadly, a version string might look like `v2` or `v2beta1`.
 Versions are sorted using the following algorithm:

-- Entries that follow Kubernetes version patterns are sorted before those that do not.
+- Entries that follow PlaidCloud version patterns are sorted before those that do not.
-- For entries that follow Kubernetes version patterns, the numeric portions of the version string is sorted largest to smallest.
+- For entries that follow PlaidCloud version patterns, the numeric portions of the version string is sorted largest to smallest.
 - If the strings `beta` or `alpha` follow the first numeric portion, they sorted in that order, after the equivalent string without the `beta` or `alpha`